This blog is a member of the Blogads NYC Blog Network and the Food Blog Network.

 The three kinds of Chinese buffets, PLUS my tips to winning the game (and more buffet porn)- after the jump…

 Working just outside of Boston for 8 years, I became intricately familiar with the all you can eat Chinese food buffet.
-There are three kind of Chinese food buffets, and all were in driving distance from my job in Lynn, MA:
+There are three kind of Chinese food buffets, and all were within driving distance from my job in Lynn, MA:

 1. Small Scale - The small scale Chinese buffet is exactly how it sounds- small.
 Only one station, it usually has only about ten items, but ideally they do those ten items really well.
 What you sacrifice in quantity, you gain in quality.
 There was a great example of this in Swampscott, MA, about 5 minutes away from my work.
 I don’t remember what it was called, but it cost $7.95 and was delicious.